Skip to main content

 • Your local pharmacy is the best place to get legitimate Wegovy.
 While a mail order pharmacy can also be a good option, it’s important to verify that it’s a trusted source.

-Access savings on related medications
+Save on related medications

 Imagine this scenario: You’ve been diligently working towards your weight management goals, and your healthcare team has prescribed Wegovy (semaglutide).
 You’re excited, you’ve done your research, and you’re ready to take this important step for your health.

 Then, as you receive your medication, something doesn’t quite add up.
-Doubts start to creep in as you realize your Wegovy pens look different than expected.
+Doubts start to creep in as you realize your Wegovy pens or pills look different than expected.
 Could this be a counterfeit Wegovy?
 It’s a chilling thought, but a very real concern in today’s world.

-What does Wegovy look like?
+What do Wegovy pens look like?

 Wegovy is available as a single-dose injection pen.
 Even though it contains the same active ingredient as Ozempic, the Wegovy pen is different.
 For example, it doesn’t have a dose selector or a button that you push at the top to start the injection.
 And the needle is already attached to the pen, hidden inside the needle cover.